-There is almost an instant 'head rush' with flushed face and neck which lasts 2 yo 5 minutes.
+There is almost an instant 'head rush' with flushed face and neck which lasts for only two to five minutes.

 Short term: Pounding headaches, nausea, fainting, and bulging eyes.
 If spilled it can burn the skin and may be fatal if swallowed.
 People with anaemia, glaucoma and breathing or heart problems are most at risk.